AppDaemon/appdaemon/docs/INSTALL.rst

 specified and it is not found in either location, AppDaemon will raise an exception.
 In addition, AppDaemon expects to find a dir named ``apps`` immediately subordinate to the config directory.

+-C allows the user to override the name of the appdaemon config file and set it to soemthing other than ``appdaemon.yaml``

 -d and -p are used by the init file to start the process as a daemon and are not required if running from the command line.